goodgodric28/ostracod_bioluminescence_workshop/README.md

-# Workshop on Bioluminescent Ostracods
+# Let it Glow: Bioluminescence in the Sea

 Co-designed by Johanna Cannon, Jessica Goodheart, Andrew Swafford, and Emily Lau